NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 float cell_ext = ws_size / float(cell_dim-1);
 ```

 With neg 1 subtracted from cell dim (the total number of cells per dimension/direction).
 This is a noob mistake to forget when indices will range from $0-n_{-1}$.
+This was the issue behind the grid aliasing as the cell min/max test was not working correctly within `gather()` !

+Need to update neighbours after half step integration ?
+Doing eval neighbours per call is too expensive, so need a nicer way to deal with this Would need to split integration to two loops so I can re-eval accel grid half way through Cannot do it per eval forces call, because this is done per particle.
+I'm surprised though I didn't think we'd need to update the grid after a single integration step, yet without it we get nans in the spiky gradient calc for pressure.

+Spiky Gradient getting nan's when using accel grid.
+Density is 0, seems to be a divide by zero caused nan,  why is density 0, is particle not evaling self in neighbourhood density calc with grid, particle should be part of its own cell ?

+Move neighbour calc to integration (after Position is updated before second eval_forces() call) But If frame == 0 do neighbour get at start of solve step operations (as no prev frame / integration call), else do it after half step integration so its only done once (apart from frame 0 done twice) per solve step.

 ____